Beau Allen

-Beau Christian Allen (born November 14, 1991) is a former American football nose tackle.
-He was drafted by the Philadelphia Eagles in the seventh round of the 2014 NFL Draft.
-He played college football at Wisconsin.
+Beau Christian Allen (born November 14, 1991) is an American former professional football player who was a nose tackle in the National Football League (NFL).
+He played college football for the Wisconsin Badgers and was selected by the Philadelphia Eagles in the seventh round of the 2014 NFL draft.

-High school career
+Early life

 Beau attended Minnetonka High School, graduating in 2010.
 He was the only Minnetonka student in history to start all four years under coach Dave Nelson.
 He was ranked 5th in the state by the website Rivals.
 He was recruited by Notre Dame, Stanford, Michigan, UCLA, amongst others.
 He ultimately chose Wisconsin as that is the alma mater of his parents.

 College career

 In his last three years at Wisconsin, Allen had eight sacks and 15 tackles for loss.

 Professional career

 Philadelphia Eagles

-Allen was drafted in the seventh round (224th overall) of the 2014 NFL Draft by the Philadelphia Eagles.
+Allen was selected in the seventh round (224th overall) of the 2014 NFL draft by the Philadelphia Eagles.
 On May 15, 2014, he signed a four-year deal with the Eagles.
 As a rookie in 2014, Allen played all 16 games with 10 tackles and half a sack.
 In 2015, he played 16 games with 2 starts, finishing the year with 28 tackles and 2 passes defended.

-On September 11, 2016, Allen entered a game against the Cleveland Browns on offense, lining up as the team's fullback.
-The Eagles were able to score a touchdown behind Allen's blocking.
+On September 11, 2016, in a game against the Cleveland Browns, Allen played situational snaps at fullback, while still rotating in for plays on defense.
+The Eagles were able to score a rushing touchdown behind Allen's blocking, while he also had a tackle on defense.
 Beau finished the 2016 year with 29 tackles and 0.5 sacks.

 On April 8, 2017, it was reported that Allen had suffered a pectoral injury that required 4–6 weeks to recover.
 Allen had 20 tackles and 1 sack for his 2017 season.
 Allen recorded 2 tackles in Super Bowl LII and beat the New England Patriots 41-33.

+Allen is also known for carrying his passed out teammate Jason Kelce out of a Buffalo Billiards bar in Philadelphia after a night of heavy drinking following an Eagles holiday party.
+Allen has stated that carrying the famed Eagles center on the cobblestone streets "fireman style" was the hardest thing he's ever done because Kelce fought him the entire way.